 Fads and styles in music and SF come and go, but one thing is a constant: musicians will probably be trying to perfect the amalgamation of the rock album and the science-fiction novel for as long as there is such a thing as the future.

 ABOUT THE AUTHOR

 Jason Heller is a former nonfiction editor of Clarkesworld; as part of the magazine's 2012 editorial team, he received a Hugo Award.
-He is also the author of the alternate history novel Taft 2012 (Quirk Books) and a Senior Writer for The Onion's pop-culture site, The A.V.
+He is also the author of the alt-history novel Taft 2012 (Quirk Books) and a Senior Writer for The Onion's pop-culture site, The A.V.
 Club.
-His short fiction has appeared in Apex Magazine, Sybil's Garage, and others, and his genre-related reviews and essays have been published in Weird Tales, NPR.org, Tor.com, and Ann and Jeff VanderMeer's The Time Traveller's Almanac.
-A graduate of the Odyssey Writing Workshop in 2009, he also teaches science fiction and fantasy at Lighthouse Writers Workshop.
-He lives in Denver with this wife Angela; between the two of them, they could build a house out of books.
-Maybe they already have.
+His short fiction has appeared in Apex Magazine, Sybil's Garage, Farrago's Wainscot, and others, and his SFF-related reviews and essays have been published in Weird Tales, Entertainment Weekly NPR.org, Tor.com, and Ann and Jeff VanderMeer's The Time Traveler's Almanac (Tor Books).
+He lives in Denver with this wife Angie.

 Also by this Author